lnls-sirius/cas-rf-poe-adc/README.md

 # cas-rf-poe-adc

 This repository contains iocs for the adc/spi hardware developed by the RF group.
-We start two systemd services, one for the IOC and another for a Python script that is used to get data in and out of the board.
+We start two systemd services, one for the IOC and another for a Python script that is used to get data in and out from the board.

 ```
         socket